Skip to main content

 • Generated from circuit compilation in orbinum/circuits

-• transfer.rs - Private transfers (2 inputs → 2 outputs)
+• transfer - Private transfers (2 inputs → 2 outputs)

-The node does not read circuit artifacts from disk.
-Verification keys are compiled into the runtime bytecode.
-Client-side tooling (wallets, dApps) may need circuit artifacts for proof generation.
+The node verifies proofs against VKs from on-chain storage.
+Client-side tooling (wallets, dApps) may still require circuit artifacts for proof generation.

 RPC Configuration for Privacy Operations